Eucalyptus wandoo: Disease

 The tree is susceptible to root rot caused by the Armillaria luteobubalina fungus and is known to have a high mortality rate.

 Wandoo is among several eucalypts that are resistant to the Phytophthora cinnamomi fungi commonly known as dieback.

 Uses

-The indigenous Noongar peoples used wandoo as a medicinal plant with antibacterial properties and the leaves are steamed or used to make poultices relieve congestion.
+The indigenous Noongar peoples used wandoo as a medicinal plant with antibacterial properties and the leaves are steamed or used to make poultices to relieve congestion.
 The dried gum of the plant was ground up and utilised as an ointment.